 Yellow flowers are held by a spike that'll develop each year, reaching up to 70cm in height during the spring.
 Each flower can last up to several days, with the blooming process lasting several weeks.
 Ensure to keep the plant slightly more hydrated with a fortnightly feed of Cactus Feed during this time to prolong this period.

-Common diseases with Aloe are root rot, crown or heart rot, leaf-spot disease and powdery mildew.
-Keep an eye out for vine weevils (uncommon indoors), scale & mealybugs.
-Over-watering will lead to both root rot and possible plant death.
+Keep an eye out for vine weevils (uncommon indoors), spider mites & mealybugs.
 For more info on how to address any of these issues, hit this link.
-Identifying Common Houseplant Pests & Diseases
+Common diseases with Aloes are root, crown or heart rot, sun-scald, soft rot, scabs, nematodes, leaf-spot disease and powdery mildew.
+Identifying Common Houseplant Diseases & Viruses

 This genus is classified as poisonous.
 If parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.